‘Incredible whiplash’ for airline workers, talk of ‘crisis’ for transit as uncertainty over stimulus persists

 “When you don’t know if it truly failed, because there are so many mixed messages, it makes it hard to make a call.
 That’s been part of the problem,” the official said.

-Whether airline-only legislation — or any bill — can wend its way successfully through both houses of Congress remains unclear.
+Whether airline-only legislation — or any bill — can wend its way successfully through both chambers of Congress remains unclear.

 Two Senate Republicans on Thursday sent up a flare, registering their opposition to simply adding billions more in payroll grants for airlines to pass along to their employees.